ku-nlp/kwja/README.md

 ```

 ## Preprocessing
-If you want to use the word segmenter, Please prepare a word matcher in advance with the following command.
+If you want to use the word segmenter, please prepare a word matcher in advance with the following command.
 ```shell
 poetry run python src/jula/preprocessors/wiki_ene_dic.py --input-json-path "/path/to/wiki_ene_json_file"